San Luis National Wildlife Refuge Complex: Merced National Wildlife Refuge

 The Merced National Wildlife Refuge is within Merced County.
-It is divided into four units: Merced Unit, Arena Plains Unit, Snobird Unit, and Lonetree Unit.
+It is divided into four units: Merced Unit, Arena Plains Unit, Snowbird Unit and Lonetree Unit.

 It encompasses 10262 acre of wetlands, native grasslands, vernal pools, and riparian zone areas.
 It was established in 1951 under the Lea Act to attract wintering waterfowl from adjacent farmland where their foraging was causing crop damage.
 In the last few decades, changes in agricultural practices and refuge management have reduced these wildlife/crop issues.

 The refuge plays host to the largest wintering populations of lesser sandhill cranes and Ross's geese within the Pacific Flyway.
 Each autumn over 20,000 cranes and 60,000 arctic-nesting geese terminate their annual migrations from Alaska and Canada to make the refuge home for six months.
 Here they mingle with thousands of other visiting waterfowl, waterbirds and shorebirds making the refuge a true winter phenomenon.

-The refuge also provides important breeding habitat for Swainson's hawks, tricolored blackbirds, marsh wrens, mallards, gadwalls, cinnamon teal, and burrowing owls.
+The refuge also provides an important breeding habitat for Swainson's hawks, tricolored blackbirds, marsh wrens, mallards, gadwalls, cinnamon teal, and burrowing owls.
 Tricolored blackbirds, a colonial-nesting songbird, breed in colonies of over 25,000 pairs.
 Coyotes, ground squirrels, desert cottontails, beavers, and long-tailed weasels can also be seen year-round.

 Vernal pools are another type of wetland found on the Merced NWR.
 These special pools form when natural shallow depressions underlaid with clay soils fill with winter rainwater.
 The pools come to life as they fill with water: fairy and tadpole shrimp emerge from cysts embedded in the soils the previous year.
 The endangered tiger salamander, along with other amphibians lay eggs and rear tadpoles.
 The vast number of aquatic invertebrates found in these pools provides a food source for wintering and migrating birds as they prepare for the long flight north to their breeding grounds.

 As spring arrives and the water in the vernal pools evaporates, wildflowers – such as goldfields, purple owl's clover, and butter-and-egg – germinate in colorful patterns of thick rings or halos around the pool basins.
 Once the vernal pools have dried out, Downingia and Colusa grass, a rare California species, appear in the parched basins.
 This annual coloring led John Muir to describe the valley floor as the "floweriest part of the world" he had seen.